Rainbow saturation of graphs: Concluding remarks

-When $H$ is an even clique with a rotated edge, we know that $\sat{t}{n}{H}$ is always $\Theta(n)$ when $t\geq e(H)$.
+Now, when $H$ is an even clique with a rotated edge, we know that $\sat{t}{n}{H}$ is always $\Theta(n)$ for $t\geq e(H)$.
 However, for odd cliques with rotated edges, we do not even know the asymptotic behaviour of $\sat{t}{n}{H}$ for large values of $t$.

 \begin{question} If $H$ is a copy of $K_r$ with a rotated edge (as shown in Figure~\ref{fig1}) for some \emph{odd} $r\geq 5$ and $t\geq{r\choose 2}$, what is the asymptotic growth rate of $\sat{t}{n}{H}$? \end{question}